Dusty Springfield: Early life

-Springfield was born Mary Isobel Catherine Bernadette O'Brien on 16 April 1939 in West Hampstead, the second child of Gerard Anthony 'OB' O'Brien (1904–1979) and Catherine Anne 'Kay' O'Brien (née Ryle; 1900–1974), both of Irish descent.
-Springfield's elder brother, Dionysius Patrick O'Brien (2 July 1934 – 27 July 2022), was later known as Tom Springfield.
-Her father, who had been raised in British India, worked as a tax accountant and consultant.
+Springfield was born Mary Isobel Catherine Bernadette O'Brien on 16 April 1939 in West Hampstead, the second child of Gerard Anthony 'OB' O'Brien (1904–1979) and Catherine Anne 'Kay' O'Brien (née Ryle; 1900–1974), both Irish immigrants.
+Springfield's elder brother, Dionysius Patrick O'Brien (2 July 1934 – 27 July 2022) was later known as Tom Springfield.
+Her father grew up in British India and worked as a tax accountant and consultant.
 Her mother came from an Irish family originally from Tralee, County Kerry, that included a number of journalists.

-Springfield was brought up in High Wycombe, Buckinghamshire, until the early 1950s and later lived in Ealing in west London.
-She attended St Anne's Convent School, Northfields, a traditional all-girl school.
+Dusty Springfield grew up in High Wycombe, Buckinghamshire living there until the early 1950s and later in Ealing in West London.
+She attended St Anne's Convent School in Northfields, a traditional all-girl Roman Catholic school in London.
 The comfortable middle-class upbringing was disturbed by dysfunctional tendencies in the family: her father's perfectionism and her mother's frustrations sometimes resulted in food-throwing incidents.
 Springfield and her brother were both prone to food-throwing as adults.
-She was given the nickname "Dusty" for playing football with boys in the street and was described as a tomboy.
+She was given the nickname "Dusty" because she played football with boys in the street; she was described as being a tomboy.

-Springfield was raised in a music-loving family.
-Her father tapped out rhythms on the back of her hand and encouraged her to guess the musical piece.
-She listened to a wide range of music, including George Gershwin, Rodgers and Hart, Rodgers and Hammerstein, Cole Porter, Count Basie, Duke Ellington and Glenn Miller.
+Springfield grew up in a music-loving family.
+Her father tapped out rhythms on the back of her hand and encouraged her to guess which musical piece had the beat.
+She listened to a wide range of music including George Gershwin, Rodgers and Hart, Rodgers and Hammerstein, Cole Porter, Count Basie, Duke Ellington, and Glenn Miller.
 A fan of American jazz and the vocalists Peggy Lee and Jo Stafford, she wished to sound like them.
-At age 12 she recorded herself performing the Irving Berlin song 'When the Midnight Choo-Choo Leaves for Alabam' at a record shop in Ealing.
+At age 12 she recorded herself performing the Irving Berlin song "When the Midnight Choo-Choo Leaves for Alabama" at a record shop in Ealing.